pseale/hot-takes-blog/content/posts/wsl-by-example.md

 This is a really boring topic, but if you need it, you need it.

 Git for Windows is probably checking out files with CRLF line endings (the specifics are configurable and too boring to fully explain - go read https://docs.github.com/en/get-started/getting-started-with-git/configuring-git-to-handle-line-endings).
-For most of us, if you commit files in Windows, push to GitHub, and pull them down in WSL, the line endings are LF in Linux and CRLF in Windows, which is probably what you want.
-However, if you're manipulating/accessing files between Linux and Windows, consider several solutions:
+For most of us, if you commit files in Windows, push to GitHub, and pull them down in WSL, the line endings are LF in WSL and CRLF in Windows, which is probably what you want.
+However, if you're manipulating/accessing files across Linux and Windows boundaries, consider several solutions:

 - `dos2unix` to manually convert a file from LF to CRLF from inside WSL
 - Manually load and change line endings in your text editor.
 E.g. in VS Code in the status bar, it will say LF or CRLF.
 You can change this by clicking on the LF (or CRLF) indicator in the status bar.
 Or change it by running `>Change End of Line Sequence` from the Command Palette.

-More permanent, team-friendly fixes:
+More permanent, team-friendly defaults:

 - via `.gitattributes` in specific repos, always checkout some file types (e.g. shell scripts) as LF
 - via `.gitattributes` in specific repos, always checkout all files as LF

-More permanent, isolated-to-your-computer fixes:
+More permanent, isolated defaults:

 - via `git config --global core.autocrlf`
 - via `git config --global core.eol`